 A FULL AGENDA IS NOW AVAILABLE FOR AAC 2017.
 PLEASE VISIT FEWEEKAAC.COM FOR MORE INFORMATION.

+FEWEEK ANNUAL APPRENTICESHIP CONFERENCE AND EXHIBITION 2017

 FE WEEK

 READER

 DISCOUNT

-SAVE 20% ON DELEGATE PASSES USE CODE |
+SAVE 20% ON

+DELEGATE PASSES

+USE CODE I

 FEWEEK

-BOOK NOW

-FE WEEK ANNUAL APPRENTICESHIP CONFERENCE AND EXHIBITION 2017

 ICC, BIRMINGHAM | WED 22 - FRI 24 MARCH

-MAKING THE MOST OF THE LEVY THE NATIONAL CONFERENCE FOR EMPLOYERS AND APPRENTICESHIP PROVIDERS 2017
+MAKING THE MOST OF THE LEVY |

+THE NATIONAL CONFERENCE FOR EMPLOYERS

+AND APPRENTICESHIP PROVIDERS 2017

 - OVER 70 WORKSHOPS

 - UNRIVALLED KEYNOTE SPEAKERS

-2017

 - 50 EXHIBITORS

-- 1.200 DELEGATES
+- 1,200 DELEGATES

 - THE FLAGSHIP APPRENTICESHIP CONFERENCE OF THE YEAR

 - FURTHER SESSIONS FROM INSTITUTE FOR APPRENTICESHIPS AND DFE TO BE ANNOUNCED

-MORE INFORMATION ABOUT SPONSORSHIP AND EXHIBITION OPPORTUNITIES CAN BE FOUND AT FEWEEKAAC.COM OR BY EMAILING EXHIBIT@FEWEEK.CO.UK
+MORE INFORMATION ABOUT SPONSORSHIP AND EXHIBITION OPPORTUNITIES CAN BE FOUND AT FEWEEKAAC.COM OR BY EMAILING EXHIBIT@FEWEEK.CO.UK ncfe.

-AAC IS BROUGHT TO YOU BY